 This is an assistance program for a senior citizen or handicapped person living alone to register this information with the police department.
-In addition, a house key can be kept at headquarters or with a neighbor so that access can be gained to the individual’s residence, if needed.
+In addition, a house key is kept in a secure location at police headquarters (and also with the individual’s neighbor, if desired) so that access can be quickly gained to the person’s residence when needed in an emergency.

 Click here for the two Blue Star forms that must be completed.
-The forms and a house key (if desired) can be dropped off at headquarters 24 hours a day.
+The forms and a house key can be dropped off at headquarters 24 hours a day.

 Developmental Disability Registry